dwaring87/pswd/README.md

 * **Python** - This provides a command line interface that should work across different systems.

+* **Android** - This is an Eclipse project that includes a fully-functional Android app implementing the PSWD v3 algorithm in Java.
+The app will cache User Tokens as encrypted strings in the app's SharedPreferences.

 * **Java** - These are java functions that are used in the Android application.